How to Read a Food Label for Food Allergies

 Do pet food labels include food allergens?

 Pet food products are regulated by FDA.
 They are not required to list food allergens that affect humans.
 However, many pet foods do contain allergens, such as wheat, dairy, egg and soy.
-These allergens can be transferred to people by pet saliva, or even direct ingestion by infants and toddlers.
+These allergens can be transferred to people by pet saliva, or even by mistake through direct ingestion by infants and toddlers.

 Pet food product labels do list ingredients, so be sure to check those for potential food allergens.
 If you’re uncertain whether a pet food contains your food allergen, it’s best to contact the manufacturer.